Party: Cast party

 A cast party is a celebration following the final performance of a theatrical event, such as a play, a musical, or an opera.
 A party of this kind may also be held following the end of shooting for a motion picture (called a "wrap party") or after the season's final episode of a television series.
 Cast parties are traditionally held for most theater performances, both professional and amateur.

 Invited guests are usually restricted to performers, crew members, and a few others who did not participate in the performance, such as sponsors and donors who have helped fund the production.

 Pre-party

 A pre-party is a party that is held immediately before a school dance, a wedding, a birthday party, and a bar mitzvah.
 These parties are usually of short duration and sometimes involve getting ready for the event (e.g., the guests may put on makeup or costumes).
 Guests usually leave at the same time and arrive at the event together.
 Often people engage in pregaming or drinking before an event or a night out, especially if the event lacks access to alcohol.

 After-party

-An after-party is a party that is held after a wedding, school dance, or other more formal event.
-Guests are usually limited to friends of the host.
+An after-party is a party that is held after a play, wedding, school dance, or other more formal event.

+Legal obstacles to having mixed-sex parties

+Iran

+In 2023, the Iranian government arrested 300 people for going to a party that was not sex-segregrated in Semnan.
+In Yazd a citizen was jailed for five years for hosting a party that was not sex-segregrated.
+In Karaj, 11 people were arrested for organizing a party that was not sex-segregrated.
+Authorities also closed down hundreds of cafes.
+It also changed the name of "Yalda night" and Chaharshanbe Suri night to day of respecting host and day of respecting neighbors.
+In 2021, Iranian ambassador was dismissed for hosting a party.
+The government detains and whips people that go to birthdays, Yalda night, private parties or closes down businesses.
+Tirgan is a crime just as well.
+In December 2023, government arrested several people for sorting parties on the internet.
+In the entire Mashhad, public partying and celebration of Yalda night was illegalized.
+In 2024, three Europeans and 250 people were arrested in a rave.